How to Get Charity Event Sponsors: The Complete Guide

 If you are hosting a high-end breakfast fundraiser or charity gala, you could offer the following donation tiers:

 |TITLE SPONSOR||$7,500 – $10,000||

 It’s important not to arrive at the ask with one sponsorship option for sponsors to approve or deny.
 Provide charity sponsorship levels and options and customize your sponsorship packages for each prospect, swapping things in and out based on the prospect’s needs, interests, and budget.

 Finally, it’s crucial to remember that the relationship between nonprofits and sponsors should be mutual.
 While your charity receives funding to help create a successful event, the sponsors should gain great exposure and marketing opportunities.
-If you can grasp how to add value to both your charity event and the sponsor’s brand, your fundraising success will be limitless.
+If you can grasp how to add value to your charity event and the sponsor’s brand, your fundraising success will be limitless.